refactoredpro/AZ-104/Azure Compute - App Services/deploywebapp.md

 3. Click **"Save"**

 ### Step 15: View Live Logs
-1. Go to **"Log stream"** under Monitoring
+1. Go to **"Log stream"** under Monitoring and verify that you can view the log stream.
-2. Keep this tab open
-3. In another tab, visit your web app URL several times
-4. Return to the log stream to see real-time access logs

 ### Step 16: Review Metrics
 1. Go to **"Metrics"** under Monitoring